zscaler/terraform-provider-zpa/docs/resources/zpa_policy_inspection_rule_v2.md

   ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
 The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.

-- `conditions` (Block Set)
-Specifies the set of conditions for the policy rule.
+- `conditions` (Block Set)  Specifies the set of conditions for the policy rule.
+Separate condition blocks for each object type is required.
     - `operator` (String) - Supported values are: `AND` or `OR`
     - `operands` (Block Set) - This signifies the various policy criteria.
 Supported Values: `object_type`, `values`
         - `object_type` (String) The object type of the operand.
 Supported values: `APP`, `APP_GROUP`, `CLIENT_TYPE`, `EDGE_CONNECTOR_GROUP`, `MACHINE_GRP`
         - `values` (List of Strings) The list of values for the specified object type (e.g., application segment ID and/or segment group ID)

-- `conditions` (Block Set)
-Specifies the set of conditions for the policy rule.
+- `conditions` (Block Set)  Specifies the set of conditions for the policy rule.
     - `operator` (String) - Supported values are: `AND` or `OR`
     - `operands` (String) - This signifies the various policy criteria.
 Supported Values: `object_type`, `entry_values`
         - `object_type` (String) This is for specifying the policy criteria.
 Supported values: `PLATFORM`